-Through its recently acquired Rabern subsidiary, the Company's Rental Equipment segment rents heavy duty and light duty commercial construction equipment, mainly to commercial contractors on a short-term rental basis.
+The Company's Rental Equipment segment rents heavy duty and light duty commercial construction equipment, mainly to commercial contractors on a short-term rental basis.
 The Company also rents equipment to homeowners for do-it-yourself projects.

 The following is financial information for our two operating segments: Lifting Equipment and Rental Equipment: